reactjs/react.dev/content/blog/2022-03-08-react-18-upgrade-guide.md

 Please [report any issues](https://github.com/facebook/react/issues/new/choose) you encounter while upgrading to React 18.

-*Note for React Native users: React 18 will ship in React Native with the New React Native Architecture.
+*Note for React Native users: React 18 will ship in a future version of React Native.
+This is because React 18 relies on the New React Native Architecture to benefit from the new capabilities presented in this blogpost.
 For more information, see the [React Conf keynote here](https://www.youtube.com/watch?v=FZ0cG47msEk&t=1530s).*

 ## Installing {#installing}